dheerajydv19/Google-Dorks-Simplified/README.md

 https://www.exploit-db.com/google-hacking-database

-## How to safeguard informaion from Google Dorks
+## How to safeguard informaion from Google Dorks?
 You can take the following safety measures to protect your information from being disclosed by google dorks -

 - Protect pages that contains sensitive information via username and password.